isolebo/Tweet_Blogger/README.md

 3.  index.js is the file where created the instance of the store

-* components/: This folder contains all the user interface arrangment of logi.
+* `components/`: This folder contains all the user interface arrangement of logics.

-1. Regsiter/: This component creates a new  user who wants to access the application.
+1. Regsiter/ and Login/: This component creates a new  user who wants to access the application.

-  In the register component
+  In the register component, a new visitor to the site is able to create a new account, and access the information pertaining to a new users account.
+If a new euser has been created then the user will be able to log in.
+2. UserList/,